Azure/autorest/Documentation/writing-validation-rules.md

 - Add an incorrect Swagger file to the [`Swagger/Validation/`](../src/modeler/AutoRest.Swagger.Tests/Swagger/Validation) folder that should trigger your validation rule.
 - Add a test case to [`SwaggerModelerValidationTests.cs`](../src/modeler/AutoRest.Swagger.Tests/SwaggerModelerValidationTests.cs) that asserts that the validation message returned for the Swagger file is

+### 6. Ensure your validation rule applies to `clean-complex-spec.json`
+- `clean-complex-spec.json` is a complex json that passes each validation rule specified in [`SwaggerModelerValidationTests.cs`]
+- Upon adding your validation rule, ensure this json passes the rule by running the `CleanFileValidation` test

 ## Complex rules
 ### Typed rules
 The `IsValid()` method of the `Rule` class only passes an object with no type information.
 You can have your rule subclass work on a typed model class by inheriting from the `TypedRule<T>` class instead.
 By replacing `T` with a model class, your override of `IsValid()` will use `T` as the type for the `entity` parameter.